Table of Contents[Hide][Show]

 Kyphosis and Kyphoscoliosis in dogs

 Scoliosis is the most common curvature of the spine in both humans and dogs.
-It happens when the vertebra, take a detour from being stacked on top of each other in a straight column, and veer out to the side.
+It happens when the vertebrae take a detour from being stacked on top of each other in a straight column and veer out to the side.

 The malformation can appear as a single curve to the left or right of the spinal column or it can look the letter “S” with curves going in both directions.